 - Don't use leftover antibiotics from a previous prescription.
 The type, dose and amount of antibiotics leftover may not be enough to destroy a new infection – creating more opportunity for resistant bacteria to develop and multiply.

-Antimicrobial resistance Ministry of Health, New Zealand
+Antimicrobial resistance Ministry of Health, NZ

 - Antimicrobial resistance – implications for New Zealanders Royal Society, Te Aparangi

 - Antibiotic awareness week: a time to reflect on how we prescribe BPAC, NZ 2017